 - Then look up some of the words of Job 26.13 in Strong’s at UnlockBibleMeaning.com

-- Go to the Hebrew Concordance and read the KJV contexts where those words are used.
+- Go to the Hebrew Concordance and read the KJV contexts where we find those words.

 - Think about how they relate to Big Bang and an expanding universe.